SrishtiKhaiwal/Single-Linked-list/README.md

 Creation of single linked list

-Deletion and insertion of a note at any position.
+Deletion and insertion of a node at any position.

-Deletion and insertion of a note at begining.
+Deletion and insertion of a node at begining.

-Deletion and insertion of a note at end.
+Deletion and insertion of a node at end.